 |$30.00||$46.00 or Federal Rate|

-Daily Per Diem Reimbursement (see definition of “per diem” in Section 12A)
+Daily Per Diem Allowance (see definition of “per diem” in Section 11)

-$46.00 per day is the base, but would allow the higher federal rate.
+$51.00 per day is the base, but would allow the higher federal rate

-Where employees are to be absent from their official station on official business for less than twenty four (24) hours, partial day per diem reimbursement is equal to a maximum of twenty-five percent (25%) of the total per diem rate for breakfast, thirty-five percent (35%) for the total per diem rate for lunch, and fifty-five percent (55%) of the total per diem rate for dinner.
+Where employees are to be absent from their primary official station on official business for less than twenty four (24) hours, partial day per diem allowance is equal to a maximum of twenty-five percent (25%) of the total per diem allowance for breakfast, thirty-five percent (35%) for the total per diem allowance for lunch, and fifty-five percent (55%) of the total per diem allowance for dinner.

 Official Conferences or Conventions

-The above limits upon partial day per diem reimbursements do not apply to official conferences or conventions as described in 11.1 herein whether at the official station or not.
+For meals not included in the registration, the above limits upon partial day per diem reimbursements do not apply to official conferences or conventions as described in Section 6.
+C. herein whether at the official station or not.
 As to such conferences or conventions, only the statutory daily limits of I.C. §67-2008 will apply.